oceanprotocol-archive/dev-ocean/doc/sla.md

 ### Keeper contracts

-The keeper contracts needs to be refactored in order to satisfy the  [storage-control pattern](#storage-control-pattern).
+The keeper contracts needs to be refactored in order to satisfy the  [controller-storage pattern](#controller-storage-pattern).
 The following contracts are used to be a guide for implementation details of the service level agreement in keeper-contracts repo.

 #### Service Level Agreement Contract